nguyen-nguyen-06/githubPlayground/README.md

  - git checkout -b <name>: to create a new branch
  - git checkout <name>: to change to a designated branch
  - clear: to clear the terminal screen
+ - git commit -m "" -m "" : the first is header, the 2nd is message